I Wanna Know (Joe song)

 "I Wanna Know" is a song by American R&B singer Joe.
 It was written by Joe, Joylon Skinner and Michele Williams for his third studio album My Name Is Joe, which was released on April 18, 2000, while production was helmed by Joe and Tony Nicholas, featuring additional credit from Timmy Allen.
 It also appeared on the soundtrack to the film The Wood (1999).
-Released as a single in 1999, it reached number four on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Singles & Tracks chart.
+Released as the lead single on November 7, 1999, it reached number four on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Singles & Tracks chart.
 The song was ranked fourth on the Billboard Hot 100's 2000 year-end chart.

 Background

 According to the song's co-producer Edwin "Tony" Nicholas, "I Wanna Know" was originally intended for Joe's previous 1997 album All That I Am.
 He removed the song from the final track listing due to taking issue with the Jive Records label heads wanting to be involved in the creative process.
 A few years later, he was asked to contribute a song to the soundtrack of the 1999 film The Wood and claimed he didn't have anything to send to the record label.
 He then sent in "I Wanna Know" because it happened to be lying around the studio.
 The song was then included on the 2000 album My Name is Joe and released as a single.

 A special remix of the song, entitled "The Roni Remix", can be found on a special U.K. edition of the 2001 album Better Days as a bonus track.
 The remix retains most of the original version's lyrics but features a different instrumental from its original as well as additional lyrics.
 Another remix entitled "Phat Butt Remix" by Beau "DJ BO" van Gils is made in the 2Bro'z Boomroll Studios in Roermond, The Netherlands, additional raps are also done by DJ BO.
 This remix is released on vinyl 12 inch and as bonustrack on the album.